zephyrproject-rtos/zephyr/doc/getting_started/installation_mac.rst

 applications on the following Mac OS version:

 * Mac OS X 10.11 (El Capitan)
+* macOS Sierra 10.12

-Developing for Zephyr on OS X generally requires you to build the toolchain yourself.
-However, if there is already an OS X toolchain for your target architecture you can use it directly.
+Developing for Zephyr on macOS generally requires you to build the toolchain yourself.
+However, if there is already an macOS toolchain for your target architecture you can use it directly.

 Using a 3rd Party toolchain
 ***************************

-If a toolchain is available for the architecture you plan to build for, then you can use it as explained in:
+If a toolchain is available for the architecture you plan to build for, then you can use it as explained in: :ref:`third_party_x_compilers`.
-:ref:`third_party_x_compilers`.

 An example of an available 3rd party toolchain is GCC ARM Embedded for the Cortex-M family of cores.